EinStack/glide/README.md

 We take all problems of managing and communicating with external providers out of your applications, so you can dive into tackling your core challenges.

+> [!Important]
+> Give us a star⭐ to support the project and watch👀 our repositories not to miss any update.
+Appriciate your interest 🙏

 Glide sits between your application and model providers to seamlessly handle various LLMOps tasks like model failover, caching, key management, etc.